isomerpages/moe-peihwasec/_programmes/Sexuality Education.md

 </table>

 <h4 style="color:#635f1a;font-weight:bold">Information for Parents</h4>
-<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">Parents may opt their children out of the Sexuality Education lessons,&nbsp;<em>eTeens</em>&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
+<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">Parents may opt their children out of the Sexuality Education lessons, <em>eTeens</em> and/or supplementary sexuality education programmes by MOE-approved external providers. </p>

- <p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;">Parents who wish to opt their children out of the&nbsp;<strong>Sexuality Education lessons</strong>&nbsp;need to complete an opt-out form.
-This form will be distributed to parents in Term 1 and is also downloadable&nbsp;<a href="/files/Annex-A.pdf">here</a>.&nbsp;The completed form is to be submitted by 28 January 2022 for Secondary 2 and Secondary 4 students.
-The completed form is to be submitted by 4 February 2022 for Secondary 5 students.
-The completed form is to be submitted by 25 February 2022 for Secondary 1 and Secondary 3 students.<u></u></p>
+ <p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;">Parents who wish to opt their children out of the <strong>Sexuality Education lessons </strong> need to complete an opt-out form at <a href="https://go.gov.sg/2023-sed-lessons-parent-opt-out-form">https://go.gov.sg/2023-sed-lessons-parent-opt-out-form</a>.
+The link to this form will be distributed to parents in Term 1 via Parents Gateway and is also downloadable <a href ="https://drive.google.com/file/d/1Do9o9CqIlRP3c4bczZ26gjUPE6Pi6vLL/view">here</a>.
+The completed form is to be submitted online by 10/02/2023 for Secondary 1-4 students and by 17/02/2023 for Secondary 5 students.</p>

- <p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;"><span lang="EN-GB">Parents who wish to opt their children out of the&nbsp;<strong><em>eTeens</em></strong><strong>&nbsp;programme</strong>&nbsp;need to complete an opt-out form.
-This form will be distributed to parents in Term 2 and is also downloadable&nbsp;<a href="/files/Annex-B.pdf">here</a>.&nbsp;The completed form is to be submitted by 25 February 2022.</span></p>
+ <p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;"><span lang="EN-GB">Parents who wish to opt their children out of the <strong><em>eTeens</em> programme</strong> need to complete an opt-out form at <a href="https://go.gov.sg/2023-eteens-parent-opt-out-form">https://go.gov.sg/2023-eteens-parent-opt-out-form</a>.
+The link to this form will be distributed to parents in Term 1 via Parents Gateway and is also downloadable <a href="https://drive.google.com/file/d/1ouzgb9CFrLTlQAsCo6LxGUlKwKBZEwiU/view">here</a>.
+The completed form is to be submitted online by 10/02/2023.</p>

- <p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;"><span lang="EN-GB"></span>Parents can contact the school at&nbsp;65009580 ext 293&nbsp;for discussion or to seek clarification about the school&rsquo;s sexuality education programme.</p>
+ <p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;"> Parents can contact the school at 65009580 ext 293 for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
- <p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;">Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</p>